-In addition to the rules existing in CSS2.1, new levels of CSS further describes the behaviour of block and inline boxes.
+In addition to the rules existing in CSS2.1, new levels of CSS further describe the behaviour of block and inline boxes.
 The

-display property defines how a box, and any boxes inside it behaves.
+display property defines how a box and any boxes inside it behave.
 In the CSS Display Model Level 3 we can learn more about how the display property changes the behaviour of boxes and the boxes they generate.

 The flex items however are participating in a flex formatting context, because their parent is the element with display: flex, which has an inner display type of flex, establishing the flex formatting context for the direct children.

 Therefore you can think of every box in CSS working in this way.
 The box itself has an outer display type, so it knows how to behave alongside other boxes.
 It then has an inner display type which changes the way its children behave.
 Those children then have an outer and inner display type too.
 The flex items in the previous example become flex level boxes, so their outer display type is dictated by way of them being part of the flex formatting context.
 They have an inner display type of flow however, meaning that their children participate in normal flow.
 Items nested inside our flex item lay themselves out as block and inline elements unless something changes their display type.